 Of course, if you want just the regular 78 cards, it is easy to do that; but with the Forgotten Tarot, you have additional possibilities.

-And then, about 10 years ago, I found a few photos that just about screamed out to be tarot cards.
+And then, about 10 years ago, I found a few photos that just screamed out to be Tarot cards.
 They are the 10 and 5 of wands, respectively.
-I was captivated, once again…the idea that I could find old photos that would also clamor to be tarot cards was intriguing and exciting.
+I was captivated, once again…the idea that I could find old photos that would also clamor to be Tarot cards was intriguing and exciting.

 Having collected, curated, and customized the 81 photos of the Forgotten Tarot, I took them to be published, and now, I present them to you.

 The Forgotten Tarot is forever grateful toTerry Iacuzzo for the generous gift of the name itself.